 "Sure," Gomamon said, scuttling over to the left-hand wall of drawers and starting to read the labels on the lowest ones.
 Joe went to the computer and stared at the screen, his mind suddenly wandering.
-He had called Mimi as soon as Izzy had called him; he hoped she went to the meeting… but would the others accept her back as easily as he had?
+He had called Mimi as soon as Izzy had called him; he hoped she went to the meeting… but he didn't know if the others would accept her back as easily as he had.

 "Hey, Joe!"
 Gomamon's voice pulled him back to reality.
 "You think it's under 'I' for 'Ichijouji' or 'K' for 'Ken?'
 Or maybe there's a whole section just for kids?
 C'mon and help me!"

 Joe shook his head.
-"Sorry," he apologized, getting up, "we'd better check all of them…"
+"Sorry," he said, getting up, "we'd better check all of them…"

 … … …

-Fire rained down on the junior high, sending blazing kids out the doors with screams of the damned.
+Fire rained down on the junior high, sending blazing kids out the doors screaming like the damned.
 The flames jumped to the high school and set that ablaze, and the windows smashed into glittering fragments as smoldering teenagers leaped through them to splatter on the concrete below.

-Poromon had been up for hours, doing little besides watching his partner sleep, but it still caught him by surprise when Yolei's eyes slid half open and she sat up.
-"Uh… good morning, Yolei," he said.
-"Are you hungry now?"
+Poromon had been up for hours, doing little besides watching his partner sleep, but it still caught him by surprise when her eyes slid half open and she sat up.
+"Uh… good morning, Yolei," he said, "are you hungry now?"